 Although you can’t access the lighthouse itself there is a beautiful park (aptly named Lighthouse Park) surrounding it where there are hiking trails through pristine coastal rainforest and a couple of rocky beaches with views over to the city.
 This lighthouse casts a solitary figure on a mound of granite boulders fronting Burrard Inlet.
 It is best seen from the water which I was lucky enough to do when we rented a small boat and cruised around the harbour last time I was in Vancouver.

 Big Tub Lighthouse, Bruce Peninsula, Canada

-This lighthouse is special because it was the first one I have visited that looks out onto a lake, rather than the ocean.
+The Big Tub Lighthouse on Canada’s Bruce Peninsula is special because it was the first one I have visited that looks out onto a lake, rather than the ocean.
 Not that it looks like a lake.
 The swimming pool waters of Georgian Bay, part of Lake Huron, would look more at home in the Caribbean rather than a lake in Canada.
 A white weatherboard lighthouse with jaunty red framed windows, it is definitely one of the more photogenic lighthouses I have visited.

 Chrome Island Lighthouse, off Denman Island, Canada

 Located on a teeny tiny island off another tiny island, off a big Island off the coast of British Columbia, Chrome Island Lighthouse is pretty remote!
 The lighthouse is actually manned by a couple who file weather reports every three hours and collect scientific data.
 I can’t imagine what life must be like on a rock that is less than two acres in size.
 The best place to view Chrome Island and its lighthouse is from Boyle Point Provincial Park on Denman Island.